Schema as Code: HCL Syntax

 Materialized View

-view is a table-like structure that holds the results of a query.
+A materialized view is a table-like structure that holds the results of a query.
 Unlike a regular view, the results of

 a materialized view are stored in the database and can be refreshed periodically to reflect changes in the underlying data.